sbgeoaiphd/am4cm/README.md

 This project will use a the "LTAE" model by Garnot (https://arxiv.org/abs/2007.00586) adapted to function on pixel time series (as in Marc Rußwurm and Marco Körner's work mentioned above).
 I.e. the model takes a 2d array of observations (time) x bands and produces a single classification per pixel.

 ## Dataset and Task
 The model will be trained on the PASTIS (https://arxiv.org/abs/2107.07933 and https://github.com/VSainteuf/pastis-benchmark) Crop Segementation dataset.
 This dataset contains Sentinel-2 imagery and crop type labels for a region in France.
-The model will be trained to predict crop types from the imte timeseries.
+The model will be trained to predict crop types from the time series data.
 Note: the benchmark was built for development of a spatio-temporal model (U-TAE) but we'll just be using a temporal pixel-wise model.

 ## Other Objectives
 This project will also serve as practice and demonstration of my skills in: